Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Examples

 \subsection{Gross Domestic Product and National Debt}

-The first example is the ODE (\ref{ODEdebt}) of the GDP-ND model of Section 1.
+The first example is the ODE (\ref{ODEdebt}) of the GDP-ND model of Subsection \ref{twom}.
 Assume, as in the instance (\ref{instanceGDPND}), that there are two real eigenvalues.
-Moreover, since we set $Q(0)=1$, there is uncertainty only on $B(0)$ and then the direction of perturbation is $\widehat{z}_0=(0,\pm 1)$ (in any vector $p$-norm).
+Moreover, since we set $Q(0)=1$, there is uncertainty only on $B(0)$ and therefore the direction of perturbation is $\widehat{z}_0=(0,\pm 1)$ (in any vector $p$-norm).
 In the Euclidean norm, we have